In This Article

-Modern homes are restrained in their use of colour.
+Modern house design is restrained in its use of colour.
 However, in the Indian context, anything without a pop of colour is considered dull.
-So modern Indian homes have colour, but not too much of it.
+So modern Indian homes have colour but not too much of it.
 Often, textures like exposed bricks or woven rattans are used to create visual interest where the use of colours is minimal.

-To sum this rather fruitful discussion on modern home design, our designers came forward with their suggestions on what you should keep in mind as homeowners.
+To sum this rather fruitful discussion on modern house ideas, our designers came forward with their suggestions on what you should keep in mind as homeowners.

 If you enjoyed reading this story, also read: How to Design a Minimal Home that Indians Can Fall in Love With.

 We hope you found our ideas useful!
 If you want beautiful interiors for your home, then look no further.
 Book an online consultation with Livspace today.
 Leave your suggestions and comments for us at email@example.com